tygrxqt/katarogu/README.md

 Katarogu is a free, open-source and community driven manga and anime tracking service built as an open and modern alternative to existing services like [MAL](https://myanimelist.net/about.php) and [MyAniList](https://anilist.co/).

 > [!WARNING]
 > Katarogu is currently in alpha stages of development, breaking changes, bugs and missing features are to be expected.
-> You can keep track of the progress over at our [Trello board](https://trello.com/b/lV6bhodT/katarogu).

 # Tech stack